-I start in the Unsplash app where you can download free images.
+I start with the Unsplash app where you can download free images.
 I get an image of a guitar, as well as a fitting background.

 I import the image of the guitar into Photoshop mix and cut out the background.
 It took about 15 seconds.
 It was that easy!

 Then I add another background and save the artwork.
 I crop the artwork to a square using Snapseed, but your built-in photo editor will also do the trick.
 Then I import it into Phonto and add the text “Acoustic Friday” which is the name of the playlist.